Ryoishin/TysonBot/README.md

 - Fill API ID, API HASH, Phone number (with country code).
 - Paste the OTP received on Telegram.
 - If You have Enabled 2-Step Verification then fill your password.
-- Your Ranger Bot Session Will be saved in your Telegram Saved Message.
+- Your Tyson Bot Session Will be saved in your Telegram Saved Message.

 ## 𝐒𝐓𝐑𝐈𝐍𝐆 𝐒𝐄𝐒𝐒𝐈𝐎𝐍
    <a href="https://replit.com/@mafiarishabh/THANOS?v=1" target="_blank"><img src="https://img.shields.io/badge/run-『TYSØN』%20session-black?style=for-the-badge&logo=repl.it" alt="generate_string" /></a>